 If you want to purchase and use Key coins yourself, you will have to do it using other main types of cryptocurrencies (i.e. Bitcoin, Ethereum, etc.).
-Before doing so, however, don’t forget to create your Identity wallet - the hot wallet for storing your Key coins and other ERC20 cryptocurrencies.
+It's widely considered that one of the best places to do so would have to be Binance.
+Before doing so, however, don’t forget to create your Identity wallet - the hot wallet for storing your Key coins and other ERC-20 cryptocurrencies.

 With a noble cause of preserving privacy in mind, SelfKey continues it's development and is constantly being looked after by the creators.
 Having an actual applicable usage, it is probably safe to say that the platform and token aren't going anywhere any time soon.

 We’ve covered SelfKey from many different aspects - I’ve told you about the company's goals and reasoning behind the creation of SelfKey, did a short SelfKey ICO review, talked about the Identity wallet and marketplace.

 People often speculate about the longevity of one or another cryptocurrency.
 Price fluctuations, negative reviews, and world events often place people into one of two camps - they either think that cryptocurrencies are the future and that they shall withstand any problems in their way, or they say that cryptos are a scam and a bubble that has already “burst a long time ago”.

 Some cryptocurrencies are more prone to speculations than others (when have you ever heard anyone talk about VeChain?), but there is one golden rule that the crypto communities around the world believe in: